A custom Microsoft 365 staff rostering system for large charity.

 Staff need to be able to request when to work, and all shift bookings require approval from a line manager.
 On top of this, each department within the charity has different staffing skill sets and quotas that need to be met for each shift.

-Designing A Custom Staff Rostering Solution
+Custom Staff Rostering System

 “We’ve worked with the charity on a number of digital transformation requirements to date, so had a good understanding of the charity’s processes,” he said.
 “But as per any project Akita Intelligent Solutions undertakes, we ensured that the appropriate consultancy and stakeholder engagement took place.”

-“As an experienced Microsoft Dynamics developer, what was clear to us following consultancy was that Dynamics 365 Field Service possessed all of the capabilities required.
-However, given the staff and volunteers numbers involved, a more simplified UX would be required for the frontend of the system.
+“As an experienced Microsoft Dynamics developer, what was clear to us the following consultancy was that Dynamics 365 Field Service possessed all of the capabilities required.
+However, given the staff and volunteers numbers involved, a more simplified UX would be required for the front end of the system.
 That aspect was therefore over to our Power Apps team to develop a user-facing Power Apps Portal to simplify data input.”

 The combination of Microsoft technologies proved an ideal solution.
 Managers use the Dynamics UI to publish and manage shift requirements for each department.
 Once published, staff can book onto a shift using a Power Apps Portal, with authentication linked to Azure AD.